aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### isAutoSort() {#isAutoSort--}

 <b>@deprecated.</b> Please use the 'isAutoSort' property instead.
-Indicates whether the specified PivotTable field is automatically sorted.
+Indicates whether the items of this PivotTable field are automatically sorted.

 ```javascript
 isAutoSort() : boolean;